grafana/grafana/docs/sources/fundamentals/exemplars/index.md

 To view the details of an exemplar trace:

-1. Expand a log line and scroll down to the `Detected fields` section.
+1. Expand a log line and scroll down to the `Fields` section.
 Depending on your backend trace data source, you will see a blue button with the label `<data source name>`.

 1. Click the blue button next to the `traceID` property.
 Typically, it will have the name of the backend data source.
 In the following example, the tracing data source is Tempo.
 The trace details, including the spans within the trace are listed in a separate panel on the right.

-{{< figure src="/static/img/docs/basics/exemplar-loki-logs.png" class="docs-image--no-shadow" max-width= "750px" caption="Explorer view with panel showing trace details" >}}
+{{< figure src="/media/docs/grafana/exemplars/screenshot-exemplar-loki-logs.png" class="docs-image--no-shadow" max-width= "750px" caption="Explorer view with panel showing trace details" >}}

 For more information on how to drill down and analyze the trace and span details, refer to the [Analyze trace and span details](#analyze-trace-and-spans) section.